tigefa4u/gitlabhq/doc/development/fe_guide/frontend_faq.md

 ### I am getting an unrelated / strange failure in my merge request.
 How did that happen?

 Please check if there is already [an issue describing the problem](https://gitlab.com/groups/gitlab-org/-/issues?state=all&label_name[]=master%3Abroken) and otherwise refer to our [documentation about broken master](https://about.gitlab.com/handbook/engineering/workflow/#broken-master).
-If you are still unsure how to proceed, feel free to raise this in the `#development` or `#frontend` Slack channel.
+If you are still unsure how to proceed, feel free to raise this in the `#development` or `#frontend` Slack channel (GitLab internal only).